Online Workshop Series

 Over the last few months, we have all been trying to adjust to the new normal of teaching online.
 Many people have reached out for ideas on how to lead workshops and, more specifically, how to teach the Sexuality Education Curriculum for People with Developmental Disabilities online.
 During this 90-minute workshop, we’ll share ways to adapt lessons and increase accessibility and engagement.
 We will review the Zoom platform, explore how people with disabilities learn best online and introduce our new set of PowerPoints for online learning.

-Online Workshop: Teaching Sexuality
+Online Workshop: Teaching Sexuality When the World Has Gone Online

-When the World Has Gone Online
+Read More Online Workshop: Teaching Sexuality When the World Has Gone Online

 Online Workshop: Trauma-Informed Sexuality Education

-We know the rates of sexual assault among people with developmental disabilities is staggering high.
+We know the rates of sexual assault among people with I/DD is staggeringly high.
 We also know that sexuality education is so important for all people whether they have a history of abuse or not.
 This tells us there is a very high chance you will have people in your class, or that you work with, with a history of abuse.
 How do you create a sexuality education class that is trauma informed and provides a safe place to learn and reduces the risk of triggers?
 This 60-minute, online workshop will explore this topic and give you tips and tools for making it safe for all participants.

 Online Workshop: Let’s Start the Conversation: Sexuality and Developmental Disability: How to Partner with Parents to Support Their Children